dmwm/PHEDEX/Documentation/README/README-Operations.txt

   agent state:            /data/V2Nodes/CERN/incoming
-  mouth of distribution:  /data/V2Nodes/CERN/incoming/entry/inbox agent logs:             /data/V2Nodes/CERN/logs
+  mouth of distribution:  /data/V2Nodes/CERN/incoming/entry/inbox agent logs:             /data/V2Nodes/CERN/logs transferred files:      /data/V2Nodes/CERN/history
   configuration:          /data/V2Nodes/PHEDEX/Custom/CERN

 * Managing the drop box agents

-The agent configuration, including the environment used by the agents, is fully defined in PHEDEX/Custom/CERN/Config.
-It has a section named "ENVIRON" in the beginning which defines all the configurations used at CERN, followed by "AGENT" sections for each agent.
-The agent settings partly rely on the environment variables defined in the first section.
+The agent configuration, including the environment used by the agents, is fully defined in PHEDEX/Custom/CERN/Config.* (for * = Prod/Dev/SC3).
+This pulls in the configuration composed of the ConfigPart.* files.
+The sections named "ENVIRON common" in the beginning define environment variables etc. required to run the agents.
+The "AGENT" sections define which agents run, and use settings defined in the environment part.

+PLEASE NOTE: Some agents are off by default ("DEFAULT=off").
+Please do not do "Master ... start all" as it will start these agents as well, use simple "start".

 There are also a few CERN-specific glue scripts under Custom/CERN.
 The purpose for these is explained in the other README-*.txt files.

 To start the default set of agents:
-  PHEDEX/Custom/CERN/Master start
+  Utilities/Master -config Custom/CERN/Config.Prod start

 To start specific agents:
+  Utilities/Master -config Custom/CERN/Config.Prod start \
-  PHEDEX/Custom/CERN/Master start info-ts info-ds into-tc
+    info-ts info-ds info-tc

 To stop the default set of agents:
-  PHEDEX/Custom/CERN/Master stop
+  Utilities/Master -config Custom/CERN/Config.Prod stop

 To stop specific agents:
+  Utilities/Master -config Custom/CERN/Config.Prod stop \
-  PHEDEX/Custom/CERN/Master stop info-ts info-ds into-tc
+    info-ts info-ds info-tc

 To stop everything known in Config whether running or not:
-  PHEDEX/Custom/CERN/Master stop all
+  Utilities/Master -config Custom/CERN/Config.Prod stop all

 To force kill all the agents in case of emergency:
-  PHEDEX/Custom/CERN/Master terminate all
+  Utilities/Master -config Custom/CERN/Config.Prod terminate all

 * Monitoring data allocations